Installation

 CUDA Toolkit download

 Once you choose the "rpm(network)" option, it shows a few step-by-step shell commands to register the CUDA repository and install the packages.
 Run the installation according to the guidance.
+The example below shows the steps to install CUDA Toolkit 13 on RHEL10 environment.

-# dnf config-manager --add-repo https://developer.download.nvidia.com/compute/cuda/repos/rhel9/x86_64/cuda-rhel9.repo
+# dnf config-manager --add-repo https://developer.download.nvidia.com/compute/cuda/repos/rhel10/x86_64/cuda-rhel10.repo

 # dnf clean all

-# dnf install cuda-toolkit-12-5
+# dnf install cuda-toolkit-13-0

 Next to the installation of the CUDA Toolkit, two types of commands are introduced to install the nvidia driver.